yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-003_Add_Address_Button_Is_Visible.md

 3. Add a product to the cart
 4. Navigate to the cart page
 5. Click on "Checkout"
 6. Navigate to "Select an address" page
+7. Verify if the "Add Address" button is visible on the page

 ---